Visiting the building

 At this time Morawa was a relatively busy trading centre of about 1000 people in the developing north-eastern wheat belt of Western Australia.
 When you enter the church, the soft light will reveal a simple but beautifully coloured interior.
 What you might feel in this place is the result of John Hawes’s sensitivity and genius as an architect.
 He was always aware of the environment surrounding his buildings and adapted the style and materials he used to suit the climate and landscape.
 The thick walls made from local stone, the wide overhanging eaves, and the shuttered windows, keep the heat at bay and provide an inviting sanctuary.

-The Priest’s Cell as we call it now is the smallest Priest’s House in the Southern Hemisphere.
-Being far too small and lacking in facilities for a permanent parish priest to live in, the Cell is now just a curiosity.
-It has been said that the Cell is indicative of Hawes’s contentment with small spaces and limited domestic facilities which was part of his romantic Franciscan temperament.
+The Priest’s Lodge as we call it now is the smallest Priest’s House in the Southern Hemisphere.
+Being far too small and lacking in facilities for a permanent parish priest to live in, the Lodge is now just a curiosity.
+It has been said that it is indicative of Hawes’s contentment with small spaces and limited domestic facilities which was part of his romantic Franciscan temperament.

 Morawa’s population boomed in the 1960’s due to the iron ore mining industry and the small church was unable to accommodate all of its new parishioners.
 In 1966, the church was enlarged and restored by the architect Reginald Summerhayes, in a manner that respected its 1933 style and materials.
 The stone used for the new sanctuary, sacristy, and transepts, came from the original quarry.
 The changes made to the Church of the Holy Cross show us that heritage can evolve and be conserved in its original spirit.